 How retirement communities have helped keep residents connected

 Staying socially connected is vital to our mental health.
 That’s why many continuum of care senior living communities like North Chandler Place worked hard to continue offering social and activity programs in a modified format that met physical distancing requirements.
 Some programs — like exercise classes, lectures, and interest group meetings – moved online.
 So did visits with family.
-And because of this, staff took on an important role helping residents who were not familiar with the technology.
+And because of this, staff took on an important role in helping residents who were not familiar with the technology.
 They also helped residents with memory loss who weren’t able to use the technology on their own.